Steps to Take After a Car Accident

 Contact a Lawyer

 If you’ve been injured in a car accident, an experienced Phoenix car accident lawyer like Jack Hirsch or Greg Lyon can deal with the insurance companies and their doctors and lawyers so that you don’t have to.
 If a lawsuit needs to be filed to fully protect your rights, Hirsch & Lyon can handle that too.
-Call any of our offices to arrange for a free consultation.
+Contact us today to arrange for a free consultation.